nouellette/AngularDemo/ReadMe.txt

-This project may need some permissions before it's fully functional
+This project may need some permission changes before it's fully functional

 Export information issues